-Being a writer and reader in a City of Literature should mean something unique to those who scribble and read scribble in the mere eleven cities across the globe that are honoured with this title.
-It's a title we should wear with pride - the patch sewn into the right shoulder of your favourite jacket, the bling on our rings, and yet to date, the community engagement with this title has been occasionally coughed and mostly whispered in the speaker section of JB Hi-Fi.
-This is partly because Melbourne is already home to great writers, poets, festivals, a strong small and not-so-small publishing network, a writers' centre, a Wheeler Centre and some literary treats in between.
-And yet with all this literature flowing across bluestone, it isn’t blatantly obvious that we actually are a City of Literature.
+Being a writer and reader in a UNESCO City of Literature should mean something unique to those who scribble and read scribble in the cities across the globe that are honoured with this title.
+It’s a title we should wear with pride - the patch sewn into the right shoulder of your favourite jacket, the bling on our rings, but to date, the community engagement with this title has been occasionally coughed and mostly whispered in the speaker section of JB Hi-Fi.
+This is partly because Melbourne is already home to great writers, poets, festivals, a strong small and not-so-small publishing network, a writers’ centre, a Wheeler Centre and some literary treats in between.
+And yet with all this literature flowing across bluestone, it isn’t blatantly obvious that we actually are a UNESCO City of Literature.
 There is no City of Literature branding on the welcome sign from the airport, no daily literature programming on the big screen at Fed Square, no big Boggle on Swanston Street, or even a preference for funding literature over other art forms in local council and state arts budgets.
-So when I ask people to pen a top ten of Melbourne, it's no surprise that few list literature and even fewer our UNESCO status.
+So when I ask people to pen a top ten of Melbourne, it’s no surprise that few list literature, and even fewer our UNESCO status.

 So I started compiling a list of Civic Publishing ideas, some of them mine, some sourced from other cities that are proudly flying the flag.
 Some ideas are big and some might seem trivial, but I firmly believe that if all the ideas are considered as a part of a larger showcase of Melbourne being a City of Literature, then I think every single one can contribute to our UNESCO status.

 If you have any of your own then please add to the conversation via #CityofLiteratureInitiative on Twitter, or if you would like to collaborate on a project then just give me an email.

 1: All bars and pubs to serve drinks on coasters printed with short stories and poems.